ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The top level object is the JWS signed appended vCon which contains the unsigned form of the vCon in it's payload parameter.
 The second level object is the appended vCon with additional conversational data (e.g. analysis data).
 It refers to its original parent (or prior vCon instance version) of the vCon in its appended parameter.
-Note: the appended parameter may include the original in the body parameter or refer to it via URL.
+Note: the appended parameter may refer to the prior version of the vCon via URL.
 The appended vCon in this figure refers to the JWS signed version of the vCon, which in turn contains the original vCon in unsigned form in its payload parameter.

 ~~~